Velthas/bingo/README.md

 Another offender would have to be grid: while I already grasped how it worked on a basic level, making it so the bingo grid didn't break at smaller screen sizes required some extra time and effort.

+Given more time to work on the project, I believe my first objective would be cleaning up the code, especially that concerning bingo verifications.
+For example, these functions return an object with a result and bingo property if there is a bingo.
+This is, actually, unneeded, since if I just returned a bingo array that would evaluate to truthy, and false or null would evaluate to falsy.

+Secondly would be cleaning up CSS by setting a theme provider using style components.
+This way I could not only keep better track of what colors are being used in a simple fashion, but I could also cut on some repetition by, for example, gathering flex declarations under a single variable.
+Since most of what you need is 'display: flex; align-items: center; justify-content: center;' for vertical and horizontal alignment, converting that to just one line each time would really add up over time.

 If you've read this far, thank you very much for spending some time looking at my work.
 Happy coding!